-Since a lot of people cannot afford to buy homes entirely in cash, it is perfectly reasonable to need a mortgage in order to finance a home.
-However, lenders often worry about borrowers who get the money with little to no personal investment in the purchase.
+Since most people cannot afford to buy homes entirely in cash, many instead are required to qualify for a mortgage, and thus a down payment, in order to finance a home.
+Can you buy a house with no down payment?
+Lenders often worry about borrowers who get the money with little to no personal investment in the purchase.
 A mortgage is a legally binding document with serious repercussions for breaching that contract.
-Lenders often find that someone who has personally invested a fair amount of their own money into the property in order to buy it will be more likely to make mortgage payments on time.
+Lenders often find that someone who has personally invested their own money into the property in order to buy it will be more likely to make mortgage payments on time.
 That initial investment is known as the down payment.

 What Is the Standard Down Payment?

-There are multiple varying opinions on what qualifies as a "standard" down payment.
-The truth is that lenders can set their own requirements.
-More than a decade ago, it may have been possible to find many lenders who were willing to open mortgages with no down payment at all.
+There are multiple opinions on what qualifies as a "standard" down payment.
+Though widespread belief holds that a 20 percent down payment is the norm, the truth is that mortgage lenders can set their own down payment requirements.
+More than a decade ago, it may have been possible to find lenders who were willing to open mortgages with no down payment at all.
 After the housing crisis, however, lenders tightened their lending standards.
-These days, expect lenders to request a down payment of 10-20 percent of the loan's value, with a handful of exceptions.
+These days, expect lenders to request a down payment of 10 to 20 percent of the loan's value, with a handful of exceptions.
 This payment does not include closing costs, discount points, moving expenses or anything that has to be done to the home before you can move in.

 Are There Options for First-Time Home Buyers?

-Paying 10-20 percent down, in cash, can be a difficult prospect for first-time home buyers.
-People who already own a home can sell their current homes and use the profits from the sale to make a sizeable down payment on a new home.
+Paying 10 to 20 percent down in cash can be a difficult prospect for first-time home buyers.
+People who already own a home can sell their current homes and use the profits from the sale to make a sizable down payment on a new home without having to save up for it.
 First-time home buyers must use other means.
-As a result, many lenders offer loan programs targeted primarily at first-time home buyers that require a much smaller down payment.
+As a result, many lenders offer loan programs targeted primarily at first-time home buyers, which require a much smaller down payment.
+How much will my house payment be?
 Loans guaranteed by the Federal Housing Administration (FHA) may have down payments as low at 3.5 percent.
-Loans conforming to the standards of Fannie Mae and Freddie Mac could allow you to make a 3 percent down payment, if you qualify.
+Loans conforming to the standards of Fannie Mae and Freddie Mac could allow first-time home buyers to make a 3 percent down payment, if they qualify.

 How Much Should I Put Down?